Intelligent-Computing-Research-Group/ERL-LS/README.md

 # ERL-LS
-ERL-LS: Accelerating the Optimization of Logic Synthesis with Evolutionary Reinforcement Learning
+This is the source codes for our paper "ERL-LS: Accelerating the Optimization of Logic Synthesis with Evolutionary Reinforcement Learning".